Treaty of Waitangi

-It's a good starting point to find out about the history and background of the Treaty.
-This will help you understand the significance of it and how important it is to New Zealand.
+A good starting point is to find out about the history and background of the Treaty.
+This will help you understand the significance of it, and why it is important to New Zealand.

 This is a great website for information about history in New Zealand Aotearoa.
 If we go all the way down the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-- from the homepage, click on Politics and Government
+- From the homepage, go to Politics and Government

-- then click on the Treaty of Waitangi.
+- Select the Treaty of Waitangi to read: